cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

    - [x] Launch the app in the simulator with updated ViewModel ✅
    - [x] Add logging/debugging to verify API connectivity ✅
    - [x] Add refresh mechanism for manual data reload ✅
+   - [x] Enhance error handling in the UI ✅
    - [ ] Test that workouts load from the API properly
    - [ ] Implement weekly workout display
    - [ ] Add today's workout detail view